cosmoart/Atomox/README.md

 <!-- LICENSE -->
 ## 📜 License

-Distributed under the MIT License.
+Distributed under the Apache License 2.0.
 See [`LICENSE.txt`](https://github.com/cosmoart/atomox/blob/main/LICENCE) for more information.

 <p align="right"><a href="#top">⬆️ Back to top</a></p>